erklyn/blog-astro/content/blog/4hl-developer.md

 ## How I will break away from the 4HL

-Although I do not hate the 4HL, working for someone or being a just an resource to someone does not sit well with me.
+Although I do not hate the 4HL, working for someone or being just a resource to someone(or a company) does not sit well with me.
 I want to build something for myself.
 Grind for myself and create something on my own.
 As a developer I have seen how tech moves.
 As a contractor I have seen how clients act/behave for certain things, I have seen problems that not being worthy of time to actually dedicate developer time.
 I want to use my experiences and create something for my own.
 Not for escaping the 4HL but atleast I will be doing things for myself instead of for someoneelse.

 If it fails, great.
 Experience.
 If it succeeds, even better.
 Without taking the first step I won't know for certain.
 I need to know, I need to get better.
 I need to fail in order to succeed later.

+As developers we solve problems all the time (we create some as well), finding a problem is not that hard these days.
+Everyone has ideas but not that many actually takes action.
+Ideas matter but execution is makes or brakes things.
+Without execution, The idea worthless most of the time.
+I want to take action and execute ideas without thinking about if it's worthy of my time or not.
+I think I have enough time try a few ideas out without worrying about if I am wasting my time.
+As I said before, If it fails it will be a experience...

+Thank you for reading my rant/thoughts.
+Hopefully something worth reading next time :)